-- ✓ Improved work ethic - ✓ Lasting, life-long friendships from close camaraderie with other staff members - ✓ Public-speaking skills and ability to instruct other Scouts as well as adult leaders - ✓ Improved interpersonal association and strong relationships with adults - ✓ Memories that will last a lifetime
+- ✓ Improved work ethic - ✓ Lasting, life-long friendships from close camaraderie with other staff members - ✓ Public-speaking skills and ability to instruct other Scouts as well as adult leaders - ✓ Improved interpersonal association and strong relationships with adults - ✓ Memories that will last a lifetime training and certifications (Aquatics, Project COPE & Climbing, and all Shooting Sports ranges).

-Young people who are 14-years old may work at camp for two or three weeks in our Counselor-in-Training (CIT) program.
-Those 15 and older are eligible to be paid and can work for five weeks.
-Young people 18 and older can possibly work as directors of program areas, and those over 21 can apply to work in certain age-restricted areas that require additional training and certifications
+Young people who are 14-17 years old may work at camp for two to four weeks in our Counselor-in-Training (C-i-T) program.
+Those 15 and older are eligible to be paid and must work four to five weeks.
+Young people 18 and older can possibly work as program area directors or apply to work in certain age-restricted areas that require additional